Building a Better Website: Why Custom-Coded Websites Outperform Every Time

 An Easy Target

-While the size and scope of Wordpress, Joomla! and Drupal platforms would typically be a bragging right and perhaps a statement proving their merits, what it really translates to is that the sheer size of their reach makes them an attractive and very vulnerable target to malicious hacks, security breaches, and headaches.
-While it is certainly true that most any website or device that connects to the Internet can be hacked if the will is present, what makes these platforms so enticing to hackers is the size and scope of these systems and in turn the number of back doors, holes and inherent flaws in such a system.
+The size and scope of Wordpress, Joomla! and Drupal platforms means that the sheer size of their reach makes them an attractive and very vulnerable target to malicious hacks, security breaches, and headaches.
+What makes these platforms so enticing to hackers is the size and scope of these systems and in turn the number of back doors, holes and inherent flaws in such a system.
 A hacker is much, much less likely to focus their attention on infiltrating one, solitary website that flies under the radar or that they don't even know exists in the first place, when they can easily deploy a botnet (a network of compromised computer systems) to automatically scan the entire Internet for vulnerable CMS platforms such as Wordpress, Joomla! and Drupal, and at the same time infect tens of thousands or even millions of websites at once.
 And making matters worse, usually these CMS platforms can be infected without anyone even knowing about it, until it's too late.